 Eight-year-old Amichai Klein from Beit Shemesh, the youngest member of ALEH Ascend, echoed the sentiment, explaining that he chose to run his first-ever race with ALEH because the message of inclusion spoke to him.
 “People shouldn’t be judged by their disabilities or skin color or anything else that they can’t control.
 They should be appreciated for what they can do and given a chance to participate always,” said the young running enthusiast, who convinced his 11-year-old brother, Netanel, to run the 5K with him.
 The dynamic duo, whose parents immigrated to Israel from New York, raised $1,000 from family and friends in Israel and the US to support ALEH.

-Seven years ago, Adina Falk of East Brunswick, NJ, decided to mark her Bat Mitzvah by developing a unique project with ALEH.
-Inspired by her uncle Josh Falk of Pittsburgh, PA, who has severe complex disabilities, Adina set out to write a song about accepting individuals with disabilities.
+Seven years ago, Adina Falk of East Brunswick, New Jersey, decided to mark her bas mitzvah by developing a unique project with ALEH.
+Inspired by her Uncle Josh Falk of Pittsburgh, Pennsylvania, who has severe complex disabilities, Adina set out to write a song about accepting individuals with disabilities.
 She recorded the song and sold it on iTunes, Amazon, and Reverb for $0.99, and all proceeds went to ALEH.
-Adina is now spending her gap year in Israel and was thrilled be able to support her favorite cause once again.
+Adina is now spending her gap year in Israel and was thrilled to be able to support her favorite cause once again.